LCapi/Multy-Bot/README.md

 # 🤖 Multy-Bot

 **Multy-Bot** is a modular, multi-platform automation system currently focused on **Discord**.
-It provides advanced moderation, configuration, and automation features, with a clear architecture designed for future integration with other platforms (X/Twitter, Instagram, etc.).
+It provides advanced moderation, configuration, and automation features, with a clear architecture designed for future.

 ---